Metacello/metacello/docs/LockCommandReference.md

 - [Alternate Project](#alternate-project)

-For the purposes of this tutorial, the
+For the purposes of this example, the
 **Alternate** project is the moral equivalent of [Seaside][6] (a project that itself is composed of a number projects).

-Let's load `BaselineOfAlternate`:
+Let's load the `BaselineOfAlternate` baseline:

 ```Smalltalk
 Metacello new.